Rita Moreno defends Lin-Manuel Miranda: ‘It’s like you can never do right, it seems’

 “Can we talk for a second about that criticism about Lin-Manuel Miranda?
 That really upsets me,” Ms. Moreno, 89, told late-night TV host Stephen Colbert.
 “It’s like you can never do right, it seems.”

-Mr. Miranda came under fire this week for having a lack of Afro-Latino representation in his new film “In The Heights,” which takes place in Washington Heights, a predominantly Latino neighborhood in New York City.
+Mr. Miranda came under fire this week for having a lack of Afro-Latino representation in his new film “In The Heights,” which takes place in Washington Heights, a predominantly Hispanic neighborhood in New York City.

 Mr. Miranda, who is of Puerto Rican descent, apologized Monday and said he and the production team “fell short” in not casting any Afro-Latinos in the film’s leading roles.

-Ms. Moreno, also of Puerto Rican descent, said people shouldn’t be attacking Mr. Miranda, who co-produced her 2021 documentary, “Rita Moreno: Just a Girl Who Decided to Go for It.”
+Ms. Moreno, who is Puerto Rican, said people shouldn’t be attacking Mr. Miranda, who co-produced her 2021 documentary, “Rita Moreno: Just a Girl Who Decided to Go for It.”

 “This is the man who literally has brought Latino-ness and Puerto Rican-ness to America.
 I couldn’t do it.
 I mean, I would love to say I did, but I couldn’t,” said Ms. Moreno, who won an Oscar for her role as Anita in the 1961 film “West Side Story.”